 When you compare Chase Freedom and Capital One Quicksilver, the biggest difference is their ongoing rewards.
-Chase Freedom offers 5% cash back in specific quarterly bonus categories and 1% cash back on everything else, whereas Capital One Quicksilver gives 1.5% cash back on all purchases.
+Chase Freedom offers 5% cash back in specific quarterly bonus categories and 1% cash back on everything else.
+On the other hand, Capital One Quicksilver gives 1.5% cash back on all purchases.

 So, it’s a win-win for qualified applicants with above-average credit who want a good everyday credit card.
 But Quicksilver is better for people who want to keep things simple, while Freedom has the potential for slightly higher rewards.